bluebanquise/bluebanquise/resources/documentation/multiple_icebergs.rst

 c[001-080] and 20 nodes from iceberg2, c[081-100].
 The final mpirun command
 will receive as hosts target c[001-100]. c001 will be able to communicate with c002, but not with c081, as iceberg ethernet networks are isolated.
-But if c081 means c081 over the interconnect network, then since this network is unified, c001 will be able to reach c081 and initialize MPI run.
+But if c081 resolves to c081 over the interconnect network, then since this network is unified, c001 will be able to reach c081 and initialize MPI run.

 .. note::
   It is possible to set routing between icebergs over ethernet, but this is not